bpires/rocketseat-explorer/README.md

 If you like this way of documenting your journey, feel free to use it your own way.

-I'd appreciate if you say thanks **by ⭐ starring this repo** or mentioning me 😊
+I'd appreciate it if you say thanks **by ⭐ starring this repo** or mentioning me 😊

 Also, please share any thoughts or suggestions you have or get in touch if I can help you with anything!